Kerberoge/dwl-screentime/README.md

 This is a simple daemon that keeps track of your screentime in dwl.
 It works by querying the appid of the currently focused window; stats are saved to a file of your choice in /tmp (/tmp/screentime by default).

 ### Features
-- Updates only on window focus changes or when `screentime` is run, to conserve computing resources
+- Updates only when `screentime` is run, to conserve computing resources
 - Screentime is reset at midnight
-- Ability to restore screentime if the file already exists; this is useful in case screentimed gets terminated
+- Screentime is restored if the file already exists; this is useful in case screentimed gets terminated
 - An archive of daily screentimes is kept in ~/.local/share/screentime by default
+- Screentime recording can be paused; see the Pausing section
-- Ability to control the name of an app based on appid/title; see the Mappings section
+- The name of an app can be controlled based on appid/title; see the Mappings section

 ### Quick start
 #### 1. Compile and install screentime and screentimed